LukasDavidSchwarz/scaling-kanban-prototype/Readme.md

 # Scaling Kanban Web App

-This project is a prototype of a scaling architecture for a Kanban web app with live updates via websockets.
+This project is a prototype of a scaling architecture for a collaborative Kanban web app with live updates via websockets.

 I did this to gain more experience with technologies I was curious about:
 - Docker compose
 - Rust backend
 - Websockets
 - Pub/Sub
-- Load balancing
+- Distributing load between multiple backends

 # How to run
 1. Clone the repository.